b3nj5m1n/dotfiles/README.md

 ### fonts
 Contains the names of some of the fonts I use.
 ### arch-meta/
 Contains a meta package with most of the programs I use.
+(Not exactly up to date)